 Manure is one of the best ways to make your soil more fertile and improve plant growth.
 Not all animal manure can be used, and it’s recommended that your manure comes from animals that eat grains, plants, or grass.
 Unfortunately, waste from dogs and cats just won’t work.

-Composted manure is rich in the nutrients that plants love, with sheep and goat manure being especially high in nitrogen and potassium, and cattle manure being a more balanced fertiliser containing all necessary nutrients.
+Composted manure is rich in the nutrients that plants love, with goat and sheep manure being especially high in nitrogen and potassium, and cattle manure being a more balanced fertiliser containing all necessary nutrients.

 How to Make Manure